caltechlibrary/boffo/docs/usage.md

 ## Search by call numbers

-Another feature of Boffo is its ability to retrieve all item records at a given location given a range of call numbers.
+Another feature of Boffo is its ability to retrieve all item records given a call number or a range of call numbers, optionally constrained by location.
 You do not first need to select any barcodes from the spreadsheet to run this command.
 Simply pull down the Boffo menu and select _Find items in call number range_:

 <figure>
 <img class="shadow border" width="550px" src="_static/media/menu-item-find-by-call-numbers.png">